Peiyang-Song/LLM-A-Not-B-Errors/README.md

 * For general questions and discussions, please use [GitHub Discussions](https://github.com/lean-dojo/LeanCopilot/discussions).

 * To report a potential bug, please open an issue.
-In the issue, please include the exact steps to reproduce the error, and complete logs in debug mode.
+In the issue, please include the exact steps to reproduce the error, and complete logs.
 The more details you provide, the better we will be able to help you.

 * Feature requests and other suggestions are extremely welcome.
 Please feel free to start a discussion!